marcelm/cutadapt/doc/guide.rst

 Cutadapt can detect multiple adapter types.
 5' adapters preceed the sequence of interest and 3' adapters follow it.
-Further distinctions are made according to where in the read the adapter sequence is allowed to occur to be found by the program.
+Further distinctions are made according to where in the read the adapter sequence is allowed to occur.

 ========================================================= ===========================
 Adapter type                                              Command-line option